 Southwestern Native American pottery has a legacy dating back at least 3,500 years.
 It's still a mystery as to how someone discovered that clay, when heated to a high enough temperature, would transform into a solid, brittle object that holds its shape.
 Some scholars claim the technique was brought to the early Southwest by settlers from Mesoamerica.
 Others contend that pottery making originated independently in the Southwestern cultures.
 One possibility for the discovery of the technique is that early cultures lined their cooking baskets with soft mud that would dry and harden and create a better and more durable surface on which to cook.
 The archaeological record somewhat supports this theory as early vessels have been found with the imprint of woven baskets texturing their outer surfaces.
 But the technology of firing a clay shape to make a hard container seems to have appeared all across the southern part of the United States (from Florida to the Mojave Desert) at about the same time.

 There also appear to be relatively direct connections to the Mesoamerica area when we look at many of the designs that are still in use today.
 A lot looks to have sprung from what's been termed the "Flower World" ideology that is said to have originated in the area of Teotihuacan, in the highlands of central Mexico.
-Many of the images from that complex have made their way into Pueblo imagery and are still being reproduced today across the Puebloan landscape.
+Many of the images from that complex have made their way into Puebloan imagery and are still being reproduced today across the Southwestern landscape.
 Most of that imagery has been incorporated into modern Puebloan religions (including various flavors of Christianity, as practiced among the Pueblo people).
-The "last mile" carriage of the principles and imagery were likely to have been carried from Paquimé to the Four Corners/Mesa Verde area via traders (and possibly pilgrims) returning from their journeys to the south in the mid-1200s.
+The "last mile" carriage of the principles and imagery were likely to have been carried from Paquimé north via traders (and possibly pilgrims) returning from their journeys to the south, from the 1100s to the 1400s.
 The Flower World imagery and its accompanying ideology may have been carried east and south from the Mesa Verde area to the Rio Grande and Rio Puerco areas of New Mexico in the mass migrations out of the Mesa Verde area in the latter 1200s.

 Many from the Four Corners and Kayenta areas went to the Hopi mesas instead.
 Others jumped past there and went to the Little Colorado River, Sinagua lands and further south.
 It was Kayenta potters who marked their trail south to the Tonto Basin, the Gila River basin, the San Pedro River basin and ultimately, to Paquimé.
 Descendants of those migrating peoples then returned to the Hopi mesas and, in the early 1400s CE, doubled the existing population there.
 Hopi oral history indicates there was a final "Gathering of the Clans" that has been dated to the mid 1400s CE.
 That's the time when the Núutungkwisinom returned to the Hopi mesas from Paquimé and began their long integration into what is now Hopi society.